chronicleprotocol/documentation/docs/validators/upgrading-a-feed.md

   ethRpcUrl: "https://MY_L1_RPC_URL"
   rpcUrl: "https://MY_L1_RPC_URL"

-tor-proxy:
-  torConfig:
-    existingSecret: 'demo-tor-keys'
 ```

 :::danger
-Please ensure your values yaml file is updated to reflect the latest requirements for the validator chart, with the correct values for secrets for `ethConfig` and `torConfig`, `ethRpcUrl` and `rpcUrl`.
+Please ensure your values yaml file is updated to reflect the latest requirements for the validator chart, with the correct values for secrets for `ethConfig`, `ethRpcUrl` and `rpcUrl`.
 :::

 ### Notable changes include: